dmlc/treelite/docs/index.rst

   </a>
   </p>

-The workflow assumes two distinct machines: **the host machine** that generates prediction subroutine from a given tree model, and **the target machine** that runs the subroutine.
+The workflow involves two distinct machines: **the host machine** that generates prediction subroutine from a given tree model, and **the target machine** that runs the subroutine.
 The two machines exchange a single C file that contains all relevant information about the tree model.
 Only the host machine needs to